gwg313/hugo-blog/content/posts/nix-workflow4.md

 #draft = true
 +++

-In the previous parts, we've set up a reproducible development environment for our Go project using Nix.
+In the previous posts, we've set up a reproducible development environment for our Go project using Nix.
 Now, let's take it a step further by integrating Continuous Integration (CI) into the mix.
 CI ensures that our project is automatically built, tested, and validated whenever changes are pushed to the repository.

 ## Embracing Nix in Continuous Integration: Ensuring Reproducibility and More